Pacific security cooperation

 Security cooperation in the Pacific Islands: architecture, complex, community, or something else?

-The third major project output is an article in International Relations of the Asia-Pacific in which we address the question: is there a security architecture in the Pacific Islands, or does security cooperation take a different shape?
+The third major project output was an article in International Relations of the Asia-Pacific in which we address the question: is there a security architecture in the Pacific Islands, or does security cooperation take a different shape?

-We find that security cooperation in the region does not constitute a security architecture, as there is no ‘overarching, coherent and comprehensive security structure for a geographically-defined area’.
+We found that security cooperation in the region does not constitute a security architecture, as there is no ‘overarching, coherent and comprehensive security structure for a geographically-defined area’.
 We also find that the region is neither a security complex nor a community, due to the extensive involvement of metropolitan powers and external partners.

-Instead, we argue that security cooperation in the Pacific Islands is best described as a patchwork of bilateral, minilateral, and multilateral, formal and informal agencies, agreements, and arrangements, across local, national, regional, and international levels.
+Instead, we argued that security cooperation in the Pacific Islands is best described as a patchwork of bilateral, minilateral, and multilateral, formal and informal agencies, agreements, and arrangements, across local, national, regional, and international levels.

 Workshop on security cooperation in the Pacific Islands